Today Amy shares some of the most delicious Spanish egg dishes — if you dare, you could even make them for breakfast!

 A “French omelet,” as it is called in Spanish, is a thin layer of scrambled egg often folded in thirds.
 It is eaten by itself or with a quick sprinkling of salt.
 You can also use this as a sandwich filling in your bocadillo!

 A revuelto is another Spanish egg dish that is ripe with possibilities.
 Revueltos are always served with one or two other ingredients mixed in.
 Some of the most popular scrambled egg add-ins are blood sausage, asparagus, codfish, or garlic stalks.

 8. Huevo Duro (Hard Boiled Egg)

-Hard boiled egg may be a quintessential breakfast food in much of the world, but in Spain it is often relegated to a garnish.
+The hard-boiled egg may be a quintessential breakfast food in much of the world, but in Spain, it is often relegated to a garnish.
 You’ll most commonly find huevo duro cubed atop a cold tomato soup called salmorejo or sliced onto lettuce and tomato to make a classic Spanish salad.